 Hiking in Torres Del Paine National Park

 Torres Del Paine in Chilean Patagonia is home to the region’s most legendary hiking trails.
 One of these is the W Trek, which takes 3–6 days and double-arcs in the shape of a W between the landmarks of Las Torres on the east side of the park and Grey Glacier on the west.
+There is also a vast choice of amazing day hikes in Torres Del Paine.

 While Torres Del Paine National Park is open all year round, many of the refugios are closed in winter, bus transfers run less frequently and guided tours stop operating.
 This makes it more difficult to visit but also an enticing time of year for serious hikers, with far fewer people on the trail and the chance to see the iconic sights enshrouded in snowfall.